fluent/fluent-bit-docs-stream-processing/overview/README.md

 ![](../imgs/flb_pipeline_sp.png)

-By setting specific queries through SQL (Structured Query Language), the user can perform specific tasks like key selections, filtering, data aggregation within others.
+By configuring specific SQL queries (Structured Query Language), the user can perform specific tasks like key selections, filtering and data aggregation within others.

-One of the powerful features of Fluent Bit Stream Processor is that allows to create new data stream using the results from a SQL query, these results are re-ingested back into the pipeline to be consumed again for the Stream Processor (if desired) or routed to output destinations such any common record.
+One of the powerful features of Fluent Bit Stream Processor is that allows to create new streams of data  using the results from a previous SQL query, these results are re-ingested back into the pipeline to be consumed again for the Stream Processor (if desired) or routed to output destinations such any common record by using Tag/Matching rules: stream processor results can be Tagged.